The official blog of the Lung Institute.

 It is important to understand that developing a severe lung disease through contact use of these drugs is rare.
 However, knowing the side-effects of a specific drug in correlation with other health concerns and your genetic predisposition to certain health risks can make a difference on your quality of life.

 If you or a loved one is suffering from a drug-induced lung disease, the Lung Institute may be able to help you.
-Chronic lung conditions like pulmonary fibrosis and interstitial lung disease (ILD) can be treated with stem cells from the patient’s own body.
+Chronic lung conditions like pulmonary fibrosis and interstitial lung disease (ILD) can be treated with cells from the patient’s own body.
 Contact us by calling (800) 729-3065 to find out today if you qualify for this treatment.